Saturday, March 14, 2026

 2. First time visitor?
 Here are some choices:

 (b) Researching a Topic?
-Scroll down right-hand column to "Google Search Nick's Blog or Website," compose key words, and follow directions.
+Scroll down the right-hand column to "Search;" enter key words to search on, select "FromDC2Iowa blog" or "Nicholas Johnson Web Site" and follow directions.
 Want ideas?
 Visit "Key Word Searches."

 (c) Searching by Date?
 Scroll down right-hand column to "Blog Archive."
-Click on year to display months, month to display posts.
+As explained in (a), above, click on triangle in front of year to display months, month to display posts.

 _________________________